-Students interested in transferring to El Camino College must meet all admission criteria to be eligible to enter the nursing program.
+Students interested in transferring to Compton College must meet all admission criteria to be eligible to enter the nursing program.
 Potential candidates will need to submit an Appeal for Admission Application for admission consideration; the package is available in the nursing department office.

 The Admission, Transfer and Progression (ATP) committee will evaluate your application to determine eligibility.
-Potential candidates must have complete N48 Dosage Calculation course at ECC to be eligible for admission consideration.
-In addition you must have attended an information session within 1 year of seeking to transfer to the ECC ADN program.
+Potential candidates must have complete N48 Dosage Calculation course at Compton College to be eligible for admission consideration.
+In addition you must have attended an information session within 1 year of seeking to transfer to the Compton College ADN program.
 Transfer students are admitted into the nursing program on space availability basis.

 The Director of Nursing will be responsible for evaluation the semester in which you are admitted to the program.
 After the appeals application has been approved by the ATP committee, eligible individuals approved for admission will be required to enroll and complete NURS 149 Preparation for Advanced Placement in Nursing with a â€œCâ€ or better, before transferring into the semester in which the candidates has been approved.

 PROGRAM LENGTH AND LICENSING REQUIREMENTS